 What do you enjoy most about your job?

 The supportive and collaborative work environment - there’s always someone who is keen to teach me something new.
 I also really enjoy the variety of projects and having the opportunity to be more involved in projects that I’m particularly interested in.

 What’s the most challenging thing about your job?

-Being a recent graduate means that the office is full of knowledge, techniques and skills for me to learn.
+Being fairly new to the industry means that the office is full of knowledge and skills for me to learn.
 I enjoy knowing that everyday will have a fresh challenge for me.

 A real highlight so far was doing a semester of my degree on exchange in Sweden.
 Studying courses such as Integrated Design opened my eyes to the broader aspects of engineering projects and inspired me to follow the Transportation path.
-It was also great to experience living in Sweden for several months!
+It was also awesome to experience living in Sweden.